shirin-monzavi/BuilderDesignPatternSample/README.md

 A Builder class that constructs the object in a structured manner (ComputerBuilder).

 A Director class that manages the construction process (ComputerShop).

+## Contributing

+Feel free to fork the repository, submit pull requests, or open issues for improvements and discussions.